akbarmridho/if2230-2023-keos/README.md

 Milestone 1 focuses on the GDT, Writing text to a framebuffer and booting sequence

 Milestone 2 focuses on interrupt, keyboard I/O, and Filesystem, the bonus included in Milestone 2 includes Infinite Directory entry for the filesystem, CMOS Time, and designing/implementing a filesystem other than the Filesystem FAT32 - IF2230 Edition

+Milestone 3 focuses on user mode and shell.
+Bonus included in this milestone include recursive cp and rm, relative pathing, and some creativity, for example simple memory management implementation (malloc, free, and realloc), time command, help command, simple text editor program, and snake minigame.

 ## Team Member
 | NIM      | Nama                       |